-Here are the 10 most important factors you need to take into account when choosing a domain name for SEO.
+Here are the 10 most important issues you need to consider when choosing a domain name for SEO.

 In October 2008 Eric Schmidt, CEO of Google, said: “Brands are the solution, not the problem…brands are how you sort out the cesspool” (Source).